biobits/OpenSpecimenPyClient/README.md

 ---

-## Roadmap
+## 🗺️ Roadmap

 Planned improvements:

-- Optional Pydantic data models for strong typing
-- Async client version using `httpx.AsyncClient`
+- 🌀 Async client with `httpx.AsyncClient`
+- 🧾 Pydantic models for request/response validation
-- Packaging on PyPI
+- 📦 PyPI packaging
+- 🧪 Test suite with pytest
+- 🔄 Query helper functions

 ---

-## Contributing
+## 🤝 Contributing

-Contributions, bug reports, and feature requests are welcome.
+Contributions are welcome!
 Please open an issue or submit a pull request.

 ---

-## License
+## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+MIT License — you’re free to use, modify, and share this project.

 ---